South Korea · tool

 Local etiquette

-- •Tipping is not customary in South Korea; it may even be considered rude.
+- •Tipping is not customary in South Korea; service charges are usually included.

-- •Carry some cash, as smaller street food vendors and some traditional restaurants may prefer it, though card payments are widely accepted.
+- •Carry some cash, as smaller street food vendors and some traditional restaurants may prefer it, though card payment is widely accepted.

-- •When dining with elders or superiors, wait for them to start eating before you begin.
+- •It's considered polite to wait for elders to start eating before you begin.